Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Proposed Method

-To select nodes from discrete space, we resort to a Deep Q-Network (DQN) \cite{Mnih2015} to estimate the best action with the maximum Q value.
-After experimentally evaluating several variants of DQN, we adopt the dueling Double Deep Q-Network (DDQN) \cite{Wang2016} architecture as our decoding method.
+To select nodes from discrete space, we resort to a deep Q-network (DQN) \cite{Mnih2015} to estimate the best action with the maximum Q value.
+After empirically evaluating several variants of DQN, we adopt the dueling double deep Q-network (DDQN) \cite{Wang2016} architecture as our node selection method to solve the issue of the overestimation of Q-values in DQN.
+The dueling DDQN architecture has two separate streams for estimating the state-value and the advantage of each action.
+These estimates are then combined to obtain the Q-value for each action.
+This architecture has been shown to be more stable and efficient than other DQN variants.

-Our decoder estimates the importance of each action through the output of node representation.
-The Q-function is calculated as follows:
+In our FGDD framework, we use the node representation matrix $\mathbf{H}$ as a state $s$, where each row corresponds to $h(v_i)$ for a node $v_i$.
+Therefore, in dueling DDQN, we have a Q-value to estimate the importance of each node.
+To calculate the Q-value, the Q-function is calculated as follows:

-where $s$ is the embedding of node representation and $a$ is an action. $V(s,a;\theta)$ is the value calculated for current state. $A(s,a;\theta)$ shows the importance of an action to the Q-function compared with other actions.
-The action corresponding to the maximum Q-functrion value is then performed and the corresponding node is removed.
+where $a$ is an action that is a specific node in the graph. $V(\mathbf{F};\theta_v)$ is the value calculated for the current state by a parameter $\theta_v$.
+And $A(s,a;\theta)$ is the advantage function, indicating how taking an action (removing a node in our task) from the action set $\mathcal{A}$ (all nodes in the current graph) compares to the average action for that state.
+This function uses parameters $\theta_a$.
+We select the node with the maximum Q-function value as the critical node for the current state and remove it.

-We employ a target network, experience replay buffer and epsilon-greedy approach to train FGDD as done in \cite{Kamarthi2020}.
-The combination of these three mechanisms contribute to improve the learning efficiency and balance exploration and exploitation of the FGDD framework \cite{gomes2009}.

-\subsection{Model Training and Deployment}
+\subsubsection{Model Training and Deployment}

-We train an FGDD model on a randomly generated synthetic network per epoch.
-Unlike a real-world network with a given $K$ nodes should be removed, the task on a synthetic network does not have an exact $K$ value.
-Therefore, we set the termination condition of training as removing a certain proportion of nodes.
-At the beginning of training phase, the agent selects random nodes from a residual network with a decaying probability $\epsilon$ to accumulate initial experience.
-At each step, the network calculates an attention vector for each node through aggregated feature $\emph{F}_{\emph{epi}}$ and adjacency matrix $\mathcal{R}_{\emph{adj}}$.
-The agent treats representation of current residual network as input and selects a node to be removed.
-Algorithm \ref{Alg:Train Network} realizes the main training steps of FGDD.

-When employing DRL to solve CNP, action space is usually dynamic instead of fixed ones.
-It changes along with the removal of nodes, which make it hard to design the input of a network.
-To simplify the training process and make nodes easy to be represented, the network in each step is viewed as a unique network in our method, and the chosen node from the network would be removed directly.
-Before storing the transition experience into a replay buffer, we receive reward from environment and update the next state by our feature importance-aware GAT.